intel/dffml/master/_sources/installation.rst.txt

 The ``[all]`` suffix tells ``pip`` to install all of the core plugins.
 This includes the ``sklearn`` and ``tensorflow`` models, ``MySQL`` source, etc.

-If you want to stay on the bleeding edge of bug fixes, etc. Install via git.
+If you want to stay on the bleeding edge of bug fixes, etc. You can install from the master branch.

 .. code-block:: console

-    $ python3 -m pip install -U git+https://github.com/intel/dffml
+    $ python3 -m pip install -U 'https://github.com/intel/dffml/archive/master.zip#egg=dffml'

 You can also install the bleeding edge version of any plugin.
 To get the subdirectory you should use, take the package name on PyPi and remove ``dffml-``